h0bbel/homelab/README.md

 A secondary reason to move away from the existing infrastructure, is to become more proficient in deploying infrastructure services based on open source and Linux.

-*By developing the documentation in this manner, the idea is for it to work as an execise in writing enterprise design documents.*
+*By developing the documentation in this manner, the idea is for it to work as an exercise in writing enterprise design documents.*

 **Participants**